What do countries and companies want in global plastic treaty talks?

 They blocked other countries from formally working on proposed treaty language calling for production caps, chemical disclosures or reduction schedules after last year's Nairobi session.

-Meanwhile, the 60-nation "High-Ambition Coalition", which includes EU countries, island nations, Japan and the UAE, wants to end plastic pollution by 2040.
+Meanwhile, the 60-nation "High-Ambition Coalition", which includes EU countries, island nations and Japan, wants to end plastic pollution by 2040.

 Backed by some environment groups, this coalition has called for common, legally binding provisions to "restrain and reduce the production and consumption of primary plastic polymers to sustainable levels."
 They also are proposing measures such as phasing out "problematic" single-use plastics and banning certain chemical additives that could carry health risks.